 3. Cypress.
 Shredded cypress mulch allows water to easily soak into roots but resists washing away from heavy rains.
 Cypress offers nutritional benefits to plants as it decomposes and retains color well.

 4. Dyed mulch.
 Dyed mulches are one of the most popular and least expensive mulching options.
-Be aware that the color may fade, and dye from mulch can leach into plants’ roots.
+Be aware that the color may fade.
 For organic vegetable gardens, stick with mulches that do not contain dye.

 Tip: Pebbles or river rocks are great additions to any garden because they don’t break down and don’t need to be reapplied annually.
 However, they add no nutritional value to the soil.